 If you ever get stuck on a Google search, use these Google search tips to discover the information you're looking for.

-When you have a question, when you need information, when you want to find something specific, you need the best tools in order to find what you're looking for.
+When you have a question, need information, or must find something specific, you need the best tools in order to find what you're looking for.
 That's where Google comes in.

-Google is the go-to search engine for most people on the Internet.
-It's so popular, in fact, that it's changed the way many of us talk about searching for information online.
-Have you ever heard someone use the word "google" as a verb, for example?
+Google is the go-to search engine for most Internet users.
+It's so popular, in fact, that it has changed the way many of us talk about searching for information online.
+Have you ever heard someone use the word google as a verb, for example?